otnemrasordep/progGP-ismir2023/README.md

-# Progressive Metal Guitar Tablutare Generation with Transformers
+# Progressive Metal Tablutare Generation with Transformers

 This repository is part of a tutorial at ISMIR 2023.